DWI & Drug Use Charges in Texas

 A criminal charge for driving while intoxicated (DWI) is that your mental or physical faculties are impaired.
 That could mean that you seem confused, your reaction times have slowed, or you are easily distracted, not paying enough attention to changing road conditions.

-Why You Need a Skilled Defense Attorney in Dallas
+Why You Need a Skilled Dallas DWI Lawyer

 Police officers have ultimate discretion as to whether to request a blood alcohol test or a breathalyzer.
 If the officer on the scene feels that your impaired thinking or reflexes are due to drugs, prepare yourself for a blood test.
 Drug recognitions experts (DREs) could also be called to the scene to perform distinctive field sobriety tests aimed at detecting the differences between drug and alcohol impairment.
 What is important for you to know is that there are still defense options even in drug intoxication DWI cases.
 Get the legal help you need.
 Contact our Dallas law office.